Observation of Super-ballistic Brownian Motion in Liquid: Abstract

 \section{Abstract}

-{Brownian motion is a foundational problem in physics and is characterized by a mean squared displacement that scales linearly in time in thermal equilibrium, known as diffusion.
+\bfseries \boldmath Brownian motion is a foundational physical process characterized by a mean squared displacement that scales linearly in time in thermal equilibrium, known as diffusion.
 At short times, the mean squared displacement becomes ballistic, scaling as $t^2$.
 This effect was predicted by Einstein in 1907 and recently observed experimentally.
 We report that this picture is only true on average; by conditioning specific initial velocities, we predict theoretically and confirm by experiment that the mean squared displacement becomes super-ballistic, with a power scaling law of $t^{5/2}$.
-This new result is due to the colored noise of incompressible fluids, resulting in a non-zero first moment for the thermal force when conditioned on non-zero initial velocities.
-These results are a first step towards the unraveling of nonequilibrium dynamics of fluids.}
+This result is due to the colored noise of incompressible fluids, resulting in a non-zero first moment for the thermal force when conditioned on non-zero initial velocities.
+These results are a step towards the unraveling of nonequilibrium dynamics of fluids.